 Due date for Shortfall penalty

 Where a shortfall penalty is assessed, Fire and Emergency will issue a notice specifying the amount payable.
-The due date for payment of a shortfall penalty is:

-The date specified in the notice issued by Fire and Emergency requiring payment of the shortfall penalty
+The due date for payment of a shortfall penalty is the date specified in the notice issued by Fire and Emergency requiring payment of the shortfall penalty.
+This due date must not be less than 20 working days after the date on which Fire and Emergency notifies the person of the due date.

 Interest on any unpaid shortfall penalty: